Last Updated on April 7, 2026 by Bibhu Ranjan Mund, MPH

 Common Nutrition Mistakes

-Unhealthy habits are practised by many individuals without their knowledge as follows:
+Unhealthy habits are practiced by many individuals without awareness as follows:

 - Skipping breakfast